Professor Oliver Davis

 Background and formal qualifications

-After studying for a BA in French and Philosophy at Wadham College, Oxford, I stayed on to complete an M.St. and D.Phil in French Literature there.
+After studying for a BA in French and Philosophy at Wadham College, Oxford, I stayed on to complete an M.St. and D.Phil (PhD) there.
 I subsequently taught at Wadham and at the ENS in Paris before starting at Warwick in 2006.
-I have also completed Warwick's PCAPP qualification (Postgraduate Certificate in Academic and Professional Practice).